How to License Music in 2023

-Licensing music is essential for creators to avoid copyright claims and it’s core to respecting artists' intellectual property.
+Licensing music is essential for creators to avoid legal issues and respect artists' intellectual property.
 Let's dig into the different types of music licenses and answer some common questions about using music in content.

 Types of music licenses